-And every industry has its own jargon, acronyms and language.
-Whether you’re a civil engineer working on a major new infrastructure development, a chemist using your expertise to come up with new solutions to the problems of climate change, or a researcher who has written a report into the changes to the education system.
+And every industry has its own jargon, acronyms and language, whether you’re a civil engineer working on a major new infrastructure development, a scientist using your expertise to come up with new solutions to the problems of climate change, or a researcher who has written a report into the changes to the education system.

 However, there are particular problems if you use that handy short-hand when you are talking to journalists, whether they work in print or broadcasting.

 Here are five reasons to avoid jargon in media interviews

 1. Those outside of your industry won’t instantly understand you in the same way as your peers, so they’ll be struggling to work out what you mean and missing what you say next (and if its a print journalist they may not want to seem stupid or out of the loop by asking.)

 2. If your language is too dense and working out your meaning is too hard, they may just switch off and not bother to even try to understand.